typesupply/lasermeasure/source/documentation/index.md

 # Laser Measure

 To get the measurements of the current selection.
-Press and hold `d`.
+Press and hold trigger character (`d` is the default).
 The width and height of the current selection will be displayed in an outlined rectangle.

 To dynamically measure items, press and hold `d` and move the cursor to what you want to measure.
 The found width and height will be